 The Risk Management Micro Certification prepares students to perform the four key elements, which is typically the primary responsibility of most information security professionals.
 Students will also learn best practices as they relate to cybersecurity risk management.
 These are skills that, once learned, will be immediately beneficial to the organizations that students work for.

 At the end of the training, there is a skill certification test that will assess the students’ grasp of risk management for cybersecurity.
 The total clock hours for the course is 5 hours and 20 minutes.
 Students will earn 4 CEU/CPE and a Risk Management Certificate of Completion when they finish the course.

 Who Should Take this Cybersecurity Risk Management Training?

 This security risk management training is ideal for IT managers, cybersecurity managers, and those IT professionals who aspire to be managers.
 However, as an introductory course, it’s also designed for anyone with a desire and willingness to learn about risk management in the cybersecurity and IT fields.

 Having basic knowledge of information security and information security management topics will be helpful for students, but it isn’t a prerequisite.
 The class will be facilitated using a step-by-step approach for performing a risk assessment no matter what their technical information security or management background is.

 Cybersecurity is frequently considered to be an IT issue.
 However, when thought of in broader terms, it’s a strategic risk management issue that involves people, processes, technologies, policies, and intelligence.
 There are very clear benefits that organizations will enjoy when they adopt a risk management approach to cybersecurity:

-If you are interested in risk management as it applies to cybersecurity, the Cybersecurity Risk Management Micro Certification course is the best place to start.
+If you are interested in risk management as it applies to cybersecurity, this security risk management training is the best place to start.
 It’s easy to enroll, just click on the Register button in the top right corner of this screen to begin.